Skip to Content

 I was amazed by how many plants I had always thought were just weeds were actually useful and even edible plants.
 Some, like dandelions, I already knew were edible and had medicinal uses, but there were other plants I’ve seen all my life that I never knew had any use.

 Going on this tour really made me want to learn more about the different kinds of plants that are growing right in my own backyard.
-I’m familiar with all of the common kitchen herbs, but I realize now how little my level of plant literacy really is for the lesser-known plants, and I want to become more familiar with the ones that grow wild where I live.
+I’m familiar with many of the common kitchen herbs, but I realize now how little my level of plant literacy really is for the lesser-known plants, and I want to become more familiar with the ones that grow wild where I live.

 Dandelions . . . everywhere!